Plymouth Argyle

 Joe Ralls has scored once in 11 Plymouth Argyle appearances

-The former Cardiff City player joined Argyle on a short-term deal in September and extended his stay until the end of the season, making 11 appearances and scoring one goal.
+The 32-year-old former Cardiff City player joined Argyle on a short-term deal in September before extending his stay until the end of the season.